 Meaning #2.
 The natural guests (the Jewish people) have remained unconcerned about the present Divine invitations to the Banquet of Redemption & Reconciliation and the (Re-engagement) Wedding Banquet.
 Our people have gone about their business as if they hadn’t received invitations at all; to either one of these Divinely appointed banquets.
 In addition to indifference, some of the first tier Jewish invitees reacted with violence in the past, even mistreating and killing the servants (the Jewish followers of Messiah that bore witness to him during the first two centuries (CE).

 Meaning #3.
-So the enraged King, Adonai Elohim, has (up until recently) responded in kind.
+So the enraged King, Adonai Elohim (the LORD God), has (up until recently) responded in kind.
 The Adonai of Hosts (Adonai Tseva’ot) sent his army and destroyed those murderers (my ancestors) and burned their (our) city.
 The Messiah had in mind here the terrible effect of our nation’s rejection of him.
-Adonai (our G-d) had made plans for his Son’s messianic kingdom reign and His (the Father’s) invitation had been graciously extended.
+Adonai Eloheinu had made plans for His Son’s messianic kingdom reign and His (the Father’s) invitation had been graciously extended.
 But the preaching of Yochanan the prophet, the Messiah, and his shlichim (sent ones) was largely ignored.
 These elite religious and political leaders even killed many of their own Jewish brothers who had extended the Divine invitation to them.
 Consequently, Adonai allowed the Roman legion to come into Jerusalem and destroy the temple in 70 C.E.
 Since that time, almost two millennia ago, it is a gross understatement to simply say that things have been a “mess!”

 The Third Invitation went out to Everyone (Jew & Gentile):

 Then he said to his servants, “The wedding is ready, but those who were invited were not worthy.”